 Route 66 opened in 1926 and gave birth to motels, diners, gas stations and kitschy roadside attractions down its 1,410 miles spanning from Illinois to California.
 She’s a behemoth, the Mother Road, the way to motor West.
-Much of the original road is gone now and many portions were never paved until decades after it opened.
-Follow the footsteps taken by the characters in John Steinbeck’s The Grapes of Wrath as they travel from the Dust Bowl of Oklahoma to California to change their fortunes.
+Much of the original road is gone and many portions were never paved until decades after it opened, but you can still follow the footsteps taken by the characters in John Steinbeck’s The Grapes of Wrath as they travel from the Dust Bowl of Oklahoma to California to change their fortunes.
+You can drive the entire byway in four to five days, but to enjoy it, plan on spending several days in each state.

 This cross-country journey takes you from the shores of Lake Michigan to the beaches of the Pacific Ocean and can easily take a week to fully enjoy all the sites.
 To truly experience the original Route 66, you’ll want to find a map that can show you all the twists and turns along the way.
 Much of the original road is a series of turns on streets that skip and wander through towns and on and off interstates.